dedupeio/dedupe/docs/API-documentation.rst

 data that can contain multiple records that can all refer to the same entity.

-.. py:class:: Dedupe(field_definition, [data_sample=None, [num_processes]])
+.. py:class:: Dedupe(variable_definition, [data_sample=None, [num_processes]])

-   Initialize a Dedupe object with a :doc:`field definition <Field-definition>`
+   Initialize a Dedupe object with a :doc:`field definition <Variable-definition>`

-   :param dict field_definition: A field definition is a dictionary
+   :param dict variable_definition: A variable definition is list of
-				 where the keys are the fields that will be used for training a model and the values are the field
+				    dictionaries describing the variables
-				 specifications
+				    will be used for training a model.
    :param data_sample: is an optional argument that we discuss below
    :param int num_processes: the number of processes to use for parallel
 			     processing, defaults to 1